JayitaCh/matsim-col-scenario/README.md

 ### 3. GTFS Feed
 ---

-## Scenario Generation
+## Workflow

-The workflow for generating the scenario typically involves:
+The workflow is as follows:

-1. Extracting and preprocessing OpenStreetMap data
-2. Building the MATSim network
+[x] 1.
+Extracting and preprocessing OpenStreetMap data [x] 2.
+Building the MATSim network
-3. Processing census data to create a synthetic population
-4. Generating travel demand and activity plans
+[x] 3.
+Processing census data to create a synthetic population [x] 4.
+Generating travel demand and activity plans
-5. Running initial simulations for validation
+[ ] 5.
+Running initial simulations for validation

 ---